zipengliu/adview/README.md

 The aggregated dendrograms (AD) in the view \[TC-AD\] tells the relationships among A, B and C with a much simpler and smaller yet meaningful form of dendrogram.
-We find the closest monophyly to A, B and C in each tree (called matches), which is displayed as a block in the AD, and elude everything else except some nearby clades as their context information.
+We find the closest monophyly to A, B and C in each tree (called matches), which is displayed as a block in the AD, and elide everything else except some nearby clades as their context information.
 As it still requires quite a lot cognitive effort to browse and compare dozens or hundreds of ADs in \[TC-AD-2\], we cluster all ADs according to the relationships among their named clades.
-In \[TC-AD-1\], it clearly shows that there are basiclly three different kinds of relationships:
+In \[TC-AD-1\], it clearly shows that there are basically three different kinds of relationships:
 `(A,(B,C))`, `(C,(A)B)` and `(B,C)` (all taxa in A is missing from that gene tree), while almost all trees are of the first kind.
 Within each cluster, the "backbone" connections among A, B and C are the same, but the groupings of other taxa outside